alvintan626/c-p-and-e-final-project-spring-2018/README.md

 NB: You might find useful the [sample proposal](http://github.com/zamfi/ucb-jacobs-creative-programming-electronics-spring-2018/blob/master/hw/sample-proposal.md) useful in completing this assignment!

-# Zoomba
+# ASK Zoomba

-Zoomba is a battery-packed powered robot that picks up letters from the floor and turn them into confetti!
+ASK Zoomba is a battery-packed powered robot that picks up letters from the floor and turn them into confetti!

 ## Team